hitoshi-watase/sercrod/docs/reference/directives/eager.md

   <input *input="form.email" n-eager="user.prefersEagerInputs">
   ```

-  - Nablla evaluates the attribute value as a normal expression in the current scope.
+  - Sercrod evaluates the attribute value as a normal expression in the current scope.
   - If evaluation succeeds:
     - `isEager` is `Boolean(result)`.
   - If evaluation throws (for example, due to a `ReferenceError`):
-    - Nablla falls back to a string-based rule:
+    - Sercrod falls back to a string-based rule:
       - If the raw attribute value is `"false"` (any case), `isEager` is `false`.
       - Any other non-empty literal string makes `isEager` `true`.